CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ![Throughput Std Put](/figures/put_tensor_thro_std.png "Throughput Standard")

 ## Throughput Colocated
-The following are scaling results for a colocated throughput test, !run on 12 36-core Intel Broadwell nodes!.
-On each node, 48 client threads were run.
+The following are scaling results for a colocated throughput test, run with 48 client threads on each node.
+The databases were run on 8 CPUs and 8 threads per queue.

 #### Unpack Tensor - retrieve the data
 ![Throughput colo Unpack](/figures/unpack_tensor_thro_colo.png "Colocated Throughput")